Selected Web Resources For Political Science

 "The future of the unipolar era hinges on whether

-is governed by those who wish to retain, augment, and use unipolarity
+America is governed by those who wish to retain, augment, and

-advance not just American but global ends, or whether America is
+use unipolarity to advance not just American but global ends, or

 This article can be accessed @Locating

-University User Name and Password are required.
-The online article is
+State University User Name and Password are required.
+The online

 Fareed

-Zakaria/Our Way: The Trouble With Being TheWorld's Only Superpower/The
+Way: The Trouble With Being TheWorld's Only Superpower/The New

 RobertKagan's Power